 More Recent Developments

-During the last nine years, two new aspects have been introduced.
+During the last ten years, two new aspects have been introduced.
 A new Lifetime Achievement Award was initiated in 2008 to recognise long-term commitment to niobium metallurgy.
 A second initiative, related to the Charles Hatchett Award has been the establishment of Charles Hatchett Award Seminars, held adjacent to the annual prize-winning ceremonies in London in July each year.